Partners & Supporters

-The key to growing our organization is developing the right relationships with local business and organizations that can make a real difference in the work we do.
-Corporate donors, local sponsors and "Friends of the Farm" are who really help to provide the funding, guidance and support to ensure we are able to continue to offer our programs free of charge to all those who need it.
+The key to a strong organization is developing relationships with local businesses and organizations that make a real difference in the work we do.
+Corporate donors, local sponsors and partners who help to provide funding, guidance, and support.
+We want to express our deep gratitude to the following partners and supporters who help make our programs possible.

 100 Women Strong

 100WomenStrong is an organization founded in 2008 by people who have made a commitment to improve the quality of life for residents of Loudoun County, Virginia.
 In 2016, they donated the money for us to build our first greenhouse, and it has changed our entire organization.
 We can now offer programs in the early spring, grow our own seedlings, and grow flowers and produce for local businesses for donations.

 Blossom and Bloom Thrift Shop is a non-profit, all volunteer Loudoun County thrift shop.
 All proceeds benefit local adults and children with disabilities through organizations such as ECHO, The Arc of Loudoun, A Place To Be, Paxton Campus, VSA Loudoun County, and Legacy Farms!

 The Awesome Foundation is a global community advancing the interest of awesome in the universe, $1000 at a time.

 Each fully autonomous chapter supports awesome projects through micro-grants, usually given out monthly.

 These micro-grants, $1000 or the local equivalent, come out of pockets of the chapter's "trustees" and are given on a no-strings-attached basis to people and groups working on awesome projects.

 Since we started, the team at Paxton has been a longstanding friend to the farm and we have partnered together on multiple projects, including installing a garden for their STEP-Up Program.
 Paxton Campus is a full-service organization with multiple programs and services that together provide an integrated and innovative environment for people with disabilities from childhood through adulthood.